 The first trophy of the English football season is awarded in the EFL Cup final, which is traditionally played at Wembley in February.

-All 92 clubs from the Premier League, Championship, League One and League Two enter the competition at the start of the campaign and Manchester City are 7/2 to win the 2023/24 EFL Cup with holders Manchester United 7/1.
+All 92 clubs from the Premier League, Championship, League One and League Two enter the competition at the start of the campaign and only two remain, with Chelsea and Liverpool set to contest the EFL Cup Final at Wembley.

 The EFL Cup final will be held at Wembley Stadium in London.

 The final took place at Cardiff's Millennium Stadium from 2001 to 2007 before returning to Wembley in 2008.

 There were 87,306 spectators in attendance at the 2023 final in which Manchester United beat Newcastle 2-0.

 The EFL Cup final will be shown live on Sky Sports Main Event & Sky Sports Football.